 For a full list of validation that can be added across Field Types see our article here on Field Parameters.

 Expressions and Default Values

+Expressions can be accessed by clicking on the drop-down arrow.
 Expressions are a powerful tool to be able to process the data that is in an App.
-They can be used to set the status of a project to RAG, used for numeric calculation to evaluate financial data or used to pass data between Parent and Child Apps.
-These expression compiling articles will hep you to utilise all of the functions that are available to you as App Builders.
+They can be used to set the status of a project, used for a numeric calculation to evaluate financial data or used to pass data between Parent and Child Apps.
+These expression compiling articles will help you to utilise all of the functions that are available to you as App Builders.

-Adding a Format String will convert the value for a Field into a Read-Only text value that is in the format that the user will expect to read the value.
+To access the format area click the drop-down arrow next to 'Formatting'.
+Adding a Format String will convert the input or expression value into the chosen format that the user selected.
 It does this by adding a _Formatted backing Field that contains the formatted string value of the Field.
-You can then use the original Field for use in expressions and to display in a Record for data input and you can use the formatted backing Field for Read-Only display in Records and Reports.
-'Display Formatted' will default the formatted value to show in ReadOnly view of the Field in a Record and in Reports.
+You can then use this formatted backing Field for Read-Only display in Records and Reports.

 See our article on Format Strings for a full list of the options available to add format strings to numeric and date Fields

 Include In Free Text Quick Filter: The Free Text Quick Filter is available in a Report to filter down Records.
 It will return all records that contain the Search Text in Field values for Fields that have this option checked.